-These values for the mean and standard deviation match the month-to-month performance of the stock market from January 1985 to December 2004.
+These values for the mean and standard deviation match the month-to-month performance of the stock market from January 1985 to December 2007.

-Let’s return to the our question on p.
+Let’s return to our question on p.
 3-3: how much should you pay for a digital option that pays $1 if the S&P drops by more than 10% next month?

 Random variables provide a precise way to find the value of the option.
-We can express the value of such an option by defining a new, discrete random variable Y whose values are determined by X, with
+We can express the value of such an option by defining a new, discrete random variable Y whose values are determined by X (i.e., a derivative since its value is derived from that of another asset), with

 Y = $1 if X < –.10